-At FHE Health (FHE), we understand the feelings of helplessness, loneliness, and despair that accompany any form of mental illness, and we want you to know that you’re not alone and that recovery is possible.
+At FHE Health (FHE), we understand the feelings of helplessness, isolation, and despair that often accompany a struggle with mental health or addiction.
+We want you to know that there is a path to a better life, recovery is possible.

 The Importance of Personalized, Comprehensive Treatment

 One key to this success is our use of personalized programs for treatment.
 We believe that successfully treating addiction or mental illness is not a one-size-fits-all.
 It happens in response to a personalized and comprehensive plan of treatment.
 A personalized and comprehensive plan of treatment is a specialized program of care that: